coodoo-workhorse/workhorse/README.md

     workhorseService.start(new MemoryConfigBuilder().timeZone("Africa/Douala").executionTimeout(30).bufferMaximumSize(1000).build());
 }
 ```

-In the example above we can see that methods calls can be chained, so there's no need to use the class name again and again.
-The configuration is made so for simplicity.
+Because of the builder style you can easily add your custom configurations.
+In this example the timezone is set to Afrifca/Douala, the default timeouts for long running executions are 30 seconds and the buffer maximum size for prebuffering next queued executions is set to 1000.

-The configurations of workhorse are persisited.
+All configuration settings are saved persistently in the configured persistence.
+In this example the settings are persistet in memory as long as the apllication runs.
 Therefore they can also be retrieved and updated at runtime.

  ```java
 @Inject